astropy/astropy-APEs/APE8.rst

 Parts of this code of conduct have been adapted from the `PSF code of conduct <https://www.python.org/psf/codeofconduct/>`_.

-The Astropy Community Code of Conduct is licensed under a Creative Commons Attribution 4.0 International License.
+The Astropy Community Code of Conduct is licensed under a `Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`_.
-You should have received a copy of the license along with this work.
-If not, see http://creativecommons.org/licenses/by/4.0/.

 Branches and pull requests